Skip to Content

 Texas law recognizes same-sex marriages, ensuring that couples have the same legal rights and responsibilities during a divorce as opposite-sex couples.
 However, there are unique considerations in same-sex divorces related to property division, spousal support, and child custody.
 Our team at Wilson Law is committed to helping you understand these nuances and navigate your divorce with confidence.

-- Complications in Property Division: Community property laws can present additional layers of complexity for same-sex couples, particularly when considering assets acquired before the Supreme Court's legalization of same-sex marriage in 2015.
-Couples may face challenges in proving the marital status of assets acquired prior to recognition, affecting property categorizations during divorce proceedings.
+• Complications in property division: Community property laws can present additional layers of complexity for same-sex couples, particularly when considering assets acquired before the Supreme Court legalized same-sex marriage in 2015.
+Couples may face challenges in proving the marital status of assets acquired before recognition, affecting property categorizations during divorce proceedings.

 Your Guide Through San Antonio’s Legal Landscape